plainsight16/alx-system_engineering-devops/0x02-shell_redirections/README.md

-head -n 10: from the top list 10 things sort | uniq -u: list unique files egrep : finds a patterns in a file and outputs it
+head -n 10: from the top list 10 things sort | uniq -u: list unique files egrep : finds a patterns in a file and outputs it grep -c: prints count of matched words in the file